ludvigak/FINUFFT.jl/README.md

 ### To do

-- examples in docstrings
+- populate the docstrings with working examples
-- more extensive tests, including more "dumb inputs" as in C++ tester
+- more extensive tests, including more "dumb inputs" as in C++